Q: What ages do you teach?

 Attend a concert for young children.

-Do you accept adult students?
+Q: Do you accept adult students?

-Yes!
+A: Yes!
 We welcome adult beginners with no musical background, players who have been away the piano for many years, as well as lifelong pianists who wish to sharpen their skills.

 During monthly Studio Sessions (last week of most months), adult students have the option meet in their own small groups of 2-6 students instead of private lessons.
 (You will not be grouped with young children during group lessons!)
 At these group lessons, you will have an opportunity to share a piece you’ve been working on and will hone your skills through ensemble playing, group improvisations, and/or theory instruction.